 In the early 20th century Mr. Fugett was a 20-something African American man who was paving the way for black youths in the world of education.
 He had been educated at Cornell University in Ithaca, New York where he attained a bachelor’s degree in agriculture.
-From there he ventured to Tuskegee Institute in Alabama where he was an animal husbandry instructor.
-After that he made his way to Dover, Delaware where he was an agriculture professor under the Smith-Hughes Act of 1917 which served to provide vocational education to future farmers.
+From there he ventured to Tuskegee Institute in Alabama where he worked as an animal husbandry instructor.
+After that he made his way to Dover, Delaware where he was an agriculture professor under the Smith-Hughes Act of 1917 which provided vocational education to future farmers.

-I thought for sure she would be disappointed, but after spending an entire afternoon and exhausting nearly all of the materials pertaining to the State College for Colored Students, her exclamation of “I found it!!
+I thought for sure she would be disappointed, but after exhausting nearly all of the materials pertaining to the State College for Colored Students, her exclamation of “I found it!!
 I found it,” rang out from the corner of the archives she was occupying.

 She held a news article clipped from The State Sentinel in 1919.
 The article was an annual report of the college written by President William C. Jason, and it included a description of her grandfather’s work.
 It read, “We are under obligation also to the Commissioner of Education for the introduction of the course in vocational agriculture.
 A competent and progressive young man, Mr. J.R.
 Fugett, a graduate of Cornell University, with added experience in teaching and practices, was placed in charge of this new department.”

-Ms. Yvonne was beaming and so excited she had jumped to her feet.
-Here was evidence that her grandfather was appreciated during his term, and here was evidence that he could continue to be remembered.
+Ms. Yvonne was beaming.
+Here was evidence that her grandfather was appreciated during his term, and proof that he could continue to be remembered.

-Ms. Yvonne’s experience was a pleasant reminder to me, Jasmine, and Dan that the archives business is not about remembering great men, but men who did great things however large or small.
+Ms. Yvonne’s experience was a pleasant reminder to me, Jasmine, and Dan that the archives business is not about remembering great men, but men who did great things large and small.
 We thank Ms. Yvonne for passing an afternoon with us.

 Written by Joy Scherry